snayfach/MIDAS/README.md

 * blastn (v2.2.25+)

 Tested version numbers are indicated in parenthesis.
 Other versions may also work.
-Binaries for external packages are included with this software
+Linux binaries for external packages are included with this software.
+Binaries for OSX will be added in the near future.
+If included binaries fail to execute, you can compile them on your own machine and place them under: `PhyloCNV/phylo_cnv/bin`

 ### Reference database
-Download PhyloCNV database from: http://lighthouse.ucsf.edu/phylocnv/ Note that this archive requires 230G of disk space.
+Download PhyloCNV database from: http://lighthouse.ucsf.edu/phylocnv/ And unpack the archive: `tar -zxvf phylo_db.tar.gz` Note that this archive requires 230G of disk space.
+Smaller reference databases targeted for specific environments (e.g. marine, human-gut) will be added in the near future

-Unpack the archive:
-`tar -zxvf phylo_db.tar.gz`

 ### Installation

+Download the latest version of the software: https://github.com/snayfach/PhyloCNV/archive/v0.0.1.tar.gz

+Unpack the project: tar -zxvf PhyloCNV-0.0.1.tar.gz

+Run setup.py.
+This will install any dependencies:
+`python setup.py install` or
+`sudo python setup.py install` to install as a superuser

+Alternatively, you can manually install the software.
-Check that python libraries are installed.
+First, check that required python libraries are installed.
 You should be able to enter the following command in the python interpreter without getting an error:
 `>>> import Bio.SeqIO`
 `>>> import numpy`
 `>>> import pysam`

-Next, check that the external programs are properly installed.
-You should be able to enter the following on the command line without getting an error:
-`$ bowtie2`
-`$ bedCoverage`
-`$ blastn`
+`>>> import microbe_census`

 Next, add the following to your PYTHONPATH environmental variable:
 `export PYTHONPATH=$PYTHONPATH:/path/to/PhyloCNV` or